Practical engineering philosophy

 The project where my numbers produced CE marking for American clients - are NDA.
 Non disclosure agreement.
 So I attach a demo version here of what it looks like to investigate a heat exchanger :) Furnaces, pyrolysis stations… all those are fascinating.
 Stainless steel, SS316L is a fantastic material… doesn’t harden when welded.
 Super reliable.

 Managing the tasks - is best done by the person who “does the tasks”.
-Managers ask you “how long it will take” so if you do not work on 4 projects at once in 4 different clients - you can do without having 4 managers on top of 1 worker.
+All managers do is ask “how long will it take”.
+So, if you do not work on 4 projects at once - you can do without having 4 managers on top of 1 worker.

-Less hours - allowing the person who “does the job” to “pick the tools” - which they know very well and can use max efficient.
+Less hours - allowing the person who “does the job” to “pick the tools and the people”.
+Effective + efficient.

 Less people - a person with “fundamental knowledge” of material properties and manufacturing processes is able to calibrate simulations and do the numbers for LARGE VARIETY of materials.
-Standards… which means you DO NOT NEED 2X and 4X more people, different “specialists” for “different tasks”.
+International standards… which means you DO NOT NEED 4x and 16x more people, different “specialists” for “different tasks”.
 Physics is all the same.
 And material models - differ only in parameters for 95% of all problems…

-Combining the two : fundamentals of physis + work experience - allows to do things substantially faster… this “fair play” approach, allowing “the one who knows to do what he knows how to do” consistently produces 16x lower cost.
-Reliable.
-And budget friendly.
+Combining the two : fundamentals of physics + work experience = do things substantially faster… consistently produces 16x lower cost.

 Consult with the engineer, a real engineer… the solution finder…